Stavoh/GASM_SR_Py/README.md

 ---

-## Input and Output
+## Input

-### Input
 - **FASTQ File**: The input file should contain DNA sequencing reads in the FASTQ format, which includes:
   - Sequence headers.
   - DNA sequences.
-  - Quality scores (ignored in this implementation).
+  - Quality scores.
+  Sample FASTQ files are given in this repository.

-### Output
+## Output
 - **Text File**: The reconstructed DNA sequence is saved as a text file in the same directory as the input FASTQ file.
-The file name includes a timestamp for uniqueness.

 ---